-The colluding of agriculture with technology might be the most revolutionary one that’s ever been.
-Agriculture is an industry that accounts for the major portion of growth and economic stability of a country.
-The evolution of the agricultural industry from a basic occupation to a full fledged high-tech industry has altered the parameters of development and the standards keep on rising.
-Let us read a complete study about Robotic Farming and Its Impact.
+The collaboration of agriculture with technology might be the most revolutionary one that’s ever been.
+Agriculture is an industry that accounts for a major portion of the growth and economic stability of a country.
+The evolution of the agricultural industry from a basic occupation to a full-fledged high-tech industry has altered the parameters of development and the standards keep on rising.
+Let us read a complete study on Robotic Farming and Its Impact.

-Customer service, manufacturing, mining, packaging and shipping, manufacturing, and transportation are all industries who are already using robots to increase their outputs and aim to double the involvement.
+Customer service, manufacturing, mining, packaging, and shipping, manufacturing, and transportation are all industries that are already using robots to increase their outputs and aim to double the involvement.

-The boom in the AI sector, the rising population and the invention of more and more utilitarian robots has caused agriculture to open its gates to innovation.
-The Verified Market Research, says that the agricultural robots market is expected to touch $11.58 billion by 2025, becoming one of the well invested market in the upcoming decade.
+The boom in the artificial intelligence (AI) sector, the rising population, and the invention of more and more utilitarian robots have caused agriculture to open its gates to innovation.
+The Verified Market Research, says that the agricultural robots market is expected to touch $11.58 billion by 2025, becoming one of the well-invested markets in the upcoming decade.

 History of Robotics Industry

-The first vision of robotics was visible in this scenario i.e. agriculture scenario, which can be traced back in 1920s while doing a research related work i.e. use of automatic vehicle guidance.
+The first vision of robotics was visible in agriculture scenario, which can be traced back to the 1920s while doing research-related work i.e. use of automatic vehicle guidance.
 This landed the advancements between the 1950s and 60s of automated agricultural vehicles.
-Other developments in this field over the years includes the harvesting of oranges using a robot both in France and the US.
+Other developments in this field over the years include the harvesting of oranges using a robot both in France and the US.

-Agricultural robots usually come handy to perform tasks that are slow, repetitive and dull for farmers, automating these helps the farmers on focusing more on improving the overall yield.
+Agricultural robots usually come in handy to perform tasks that are slow, repetitive, and dull for farmers, automating these helps the farmers on focusing more on improving the overall yield.
 The common duties that robots can perform are:

 Vision Robotics from San Diego is working on robots that will perform “thinning,” that ensures that seeds have sufficient space apart during planting, fastening their growth.

-Monitoring huge fields of crop is a humongous task.
-New sensor and geo-mapping technologies allow farmers to get a much advanced level of data about their crops than they had before.
+Monitoring huge fields of the crop is a humongous task.
+New sensor and geo-mapping technologies allow farmers to get a much-advanced level of data about their crops than they had before.
 Drones and ground robots provide a way to collect this data autonomously.

-Another example in this case is TerraSentia robot which was developed by EarthSense which can autonomously move through the fields and uses sensors to monitor various plant parameters to analyse the crops without any need of men power.
+Another example, in this case, is the TerraSentia robot which was developed by EarthSense which can autonomously move through the fields and uses sensors to monitor various plant parameters to analyse the crops without any need for men's power.
 It can also be further developed to detect common plant ailments.
 The data will progressively help scientists to understand the optimal environment to nurture the best crops.

 Robots have an additional ability to access areas where other machines cannot.